func-i/Funci_from_OS/_posts/2016-04-11-happy-dev-shop.md

 _"You can't just give everyone that much responsibility, Juniors write horrible code and it will be terrible!"_

 This above model can be applied to any amount of work.
-The idea is to stop pigeon holding people, start trusting them and give them as much as you they show you they feel comfortable handling.
+The idea is to stop pigeon holding people, start trusting them and give them as much as they show you they feel comfortable handling.

 <center>![I have created!]({% asset_path blog_posts/happy-devs/fire.jpg %})</center>